afragen/git-updater-pro/readme.txt

 ## Description

-This is a Git~~Hub~~ Updater add-on plugin that unlocks PRO features of branch switching, remote installation of plugins and themes, Remote Management, REST API, Webhooks, WP-CLI, and more.
+This is a Git Updater add-on plugin that unlocks PRO features of branch switching, remote installation of plugins and themes, Remote Management, REST API, Webhooks, WP-CLI, and more.

 #### Sponsor